clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 The below user stories describe sample needs of a site administrator.
 Fabric administrators' requirements aren't elaborated.

 1. As a site administrator, I want to join my cluster with an existing fabric.
-After receiving the credentials (e.g., fabric certificate and site keypair, I would like to provide minimal additional configuration needed to deploy ClusterLink to the site/cluster I manage.
+After receiving the credentials (e.g., fabric certificate and site keypair), I would like to provide minimal additional configuration needed to deploy ClusterLink to the site/cluster I manage.
 1. As a site administrator, I would like to scale my ClusterLink deployment to meet growing demand (e.g., bandwidth) for cross-site communication.
 1. As a site administrator, I would like to completely remove ClusterLink from my cluster, restoring its previous state.